Ohdele/Active-Directory-Homelab/README.md

 [View PowerShell AD Automation Files](./PowerShell-AD-Automation/)

-### 01. JSON-Based AD Configuration
+### JSON-Based AD Configuration
 <img src="02_Screenshots/ad-users-grps-auto.png">

 Defined users, groups, and memberships in a JSON schema and used PowerShell automation to provision the configured Active Directory environment consistently.

-### 02. Automated User & Group Creation
+### Automated User & Group Creation
 <img src="02_Screenshots/ad-user-creation-auto.png">

 Implemented `gen-ad.ps1` to create enabled domain users, generate secure random passwords, create groups, validate group existence, and assign users to their configured groups.

-### 03. Domain Authentication & Validation
+### Domain Authentication & Validation
 <img src="02_Screenshots/domain-user-auth-validation.png">

 Rejoined `WS01` to `DeleDFIR.local` and validated successful domain authentication and `Employees` group membership using `whoami` and `whoami /groups`.

 ## Summary

-**Investigation Findings:** Evidence from PowerShell execution, Active Directory Users and Computers, and workstation authentication confirmed that the JSON-driven automation successfully created enabled domain users and assigned them to the `Employees` group.
+**Investigation Findings:** Evidence from PowerShell execution, *Active Directory Users and Computers* and workstation authentication confirmed that the JSON-driven automation successfully created enabled domain users and assigned them to the `Employees` group.

-**Security Decision:** PowerShell automation with structured JSON configuration and secure random password generation was selected to reduce manual provisioning errors and avoid the intentionally weak credentials used in the reference vulnerable workflow; a known password was temporarily set for John Smith solely to validate domain authentication.
+**Security Decision:** PowerShell automation with structured `JSON` configuration and secure random password generation was selected to reduce manual provisioning errors and avoid the intentionally weak credentials used in the reference vulnerable workflow; a known password was temporarily set for `John Smith` solely to validate domain authentication.

-**Validation:** The workflow was validated through successful JSON parsing and WinRM file transfer, creation of the `Employees` group and configured AD users, confirmation that Michael Adeyemi was enabled and assigned to `Employees`, and successful `john.smith` authentication on `WS01` verified with `whoami` and `whoami /groups`.
+**Validation:** The workflow was validated through successful `JSON` parsing and `WinRM` file transfer, creation of the `Employees` group and configured AD users, confirmation that `Michael Adeyemi` was enabled and assigned to `Employees` and successful `john.smith` authentication on `WS01` verified with *whoami and whoami /groups*.

 ## Impact

-Repeatable identity provisioning and validation reduces manual administrative effort, improves consistency, and gives SOC teams clearer evidence of domain-account configuration during investigations.
+Repeatable identity provisioning and validation reduces manual administrative effort, improves consistency and gives SOC teams clearer evidence of domain-account configuration during investigations.

 ---

-# PART 3 — PowerShell: Random Users & Weak Passwords
+# PART 03 — PowerShell: Random Users & Weak Passwords

 ## Objective
 Automate randomized Active Directory user and group provisioning to create a controlled security-testing environment for identifying authentication, password-policy, and account-management risks.